OliWenman/geant4tomosim/README.md

                              double zposition,
                              bool   resetdata = True)
 ```
 Start the simulation by specifying the number of particles you want.
 To achieve a good projection with reduced noise, you need a high number of n_particles per absorptiondetector_pixel.
-Around 4,000 to 8,000 particles per pixel will be good, though the higher the better.
+Around 4k - 8k particles per pixel, though the higher the better.

 Specify if this projection is a flat field with the flatfield parameter.
 If true, the sample being simulated will be not be placed in the world.

-For a helical scan, zposition is used to shift the sample to the correct position. resetdata is used to reset the detector array data back to 0 if true.
+For a helical scan, zposition is used to shift the sample to the correct position.
+Rotation of your sample happens along the z axis.

+resetdata is used to reset the detector array data back to 0 if True.
 If False, it will continue to write data on top of the data array stored in the detectors.
 This can be useful if you want to add breaks inbetween the simulate to check its progress or simulate image blurring.
-The data returned for after two different angles for example will be written on top on top of each other.
+The data returned after two different angles for example, will be written on top on top of each other.

-Use this command when wrapping the package in your own python scrpit, using mpi for example.
+Use this command when wrapping the package in your own python script, using mpi for example.

 ```python
 G4TomoSim.simulatetomography(str           filepath,